New homes in Rutland

 Education in Rutland

 Rutland has well-known independent public schools in Oakham and Uppingham.
-There is also a range of good quality primary and secondary state education options available in those towns.
+There is also a range of primary and secondary state education options available in those towns.

 Secondary education is available at Catmose College, Casterton College and Uppingham Community College.
-Further education is available at Rutland County College in Oakham and at colleges in nearby Peterborough and Stamford.
+Further education options are available at Rutland County College in Oakham and at colleges in nearby Peterborough and Stamford.